 ”I realise that I’m sounding a bit elitist when I say this, but this community was so much better when I knew everyone personally in it.
 It feels like it has got too big.
 I don’t engage very often these days.”

 This came from a recent conversation with someone I know.
-They felt that a community that they once loved had got too large.
+They felt that a community that they once loved had gotten too large.
 That there were too many members.
 That many of them were anonymous.
 That they didn’t know who they were speaking with.

 Was conversation in the community once focused and helpful, but now you find it hard to find “signal in the noise” in a community?

-If the answer is yes to any of the above then you’re experiencing ‘expansion effect’ in a community.
+If the answer is yes to any of the above then you’re experiencing the ‘expansion effect’ in a community.
 And you’re probably not the only member who is feeling the impact of community growth.

 What is the ‘Expansion Effect’?

-The Network Effect is when the value of a product or service increases as more people use it, leading to greater user engagement and growth for businesses.
-Marketers love the Network Effect.
+The ‘Network Effect’ is when the value of a product or service increases as more people use it, leading to greater user engagement and growth for businesses.
+Marketers love the ‘Network Effect’.

-An example of the Network Effect in consumer goods is ‘Who Gives a Crap’ toilet rolls.
+An example of the ‘Network Effect’ in consumer goods is ‘Who Gives a Crap’ toilet rolls.
 Their growth has come from people seeing their bright, distinctive packaging and using their bathroom tissue, usually in a friends’ house or a bar/restaurant.
 The more they see the brand ‘in the wild’, especially if it’s a friend who they like and trust, or if the restaurant is stylish and cool, the more likely they are to consider buying their loo rolls.

-Most start up and scale up businesses try as hard as they can to fuel the Network Effect to power their growth.
+Most start up and scale up businesses try as hard as they can to fuel the ‘Network Effect’ to power their growth.

-”The ‘Expansion Effect’ is when the perceived value of a community for an individual reduces when the community becomes too big.
+The ‘Expansion Effect’ is when the perceived value of a community for an individual reduces when the community becomes too big.
 Most importantly, the additional value per each new member is so small that the community expansion doesn’t bring enough additional value.
-The ‘Expansion Effect’ can also disrupt the norms in the community that made it such a space of value and support.”

 Michelle Goodall